dpwiese/personal-website/content/posts/site-setup.md

 **The two primary motivations for creating this site were:**

 1. Create a place to document and share my learnings
-2. Learn some new tooling to support 1
+2. Learn some new tooling to support motivation 1

 A tertiary motivation was to provide a place for people to learn more about me than might be possible via the infomration available on social media.